 What should I do with leftover paint?

 Prevention is easiest.
 Only buy the amount you need to avoid dealing with waste.
 One gallon covers about 400 square feet.
-If you’re unsure how much you need, use the estimating calculator at bottom of page.
+Use estimator tool at bottom of page.

 Latex paint is messy, but NOT HAZARDOUS.